-Perfectly chewy and fudgy Ducle de Leche Brownies.
-Dense, chewy, chocolately brownies with pockets of soft Dulce de Leche.
+Perfectly chewy and fudgy Dulce de Leche Brownies.
+Dense, chewy, chocolatey brownies with pockets of soft Dulce de Leche.

 The recipe is very straightforward for brownies.
 I’m recommending buying the dulce de leche prepared to make it easy.
 I used Eagle Brand, and it was found at a major grocery chain near my house.